Before starting the manufacturing stage, here are some basic technical points.

 - Apply 1 to 2 coats of edge finish, sanding between each coat.

-- Rub on beeswax and buff with a cloth.
+- Rub in beeswax and polish with a cloth.

 - You can apply a coat to all sides of your bracelet.

-To finish this guide, a question that some may ask themselves: on which wrist should you wear your watch?
+To conclude this guide, a question that some may be asking: which wrist should you wear your watch on?

-Traditionally, a watch is worn on the wrist opposite the dominant hand.
-For example, right-handed people will wear the watch on the left side: this will reduce the risk of damaging the case (the hand that is least used) and will avoid any inconvenience (e.g. knocking over your glass of water to check the time 😉).
+Traditionally, a watch is worn on the opposite wrist to the dominant hand.
+For example, right-handed people will wear the watch on their left side: this will reduce the risk of damaging the case (the hand that is less used) and will avoid any inconvenience (e.g., spilling your glass of water to check the time 😉).

-Are you interested in this guide and would you like to improve your skills and in particular learn the technique of curved structure?
+This guide interests you and you would like to improve your skills, particularly by learning the technique of the curved structure?

-Register for our training: “Training workshop - Making an alligator leather watch strap”.
-The training takes place in our premises in Loire-Atlantique in Campbon.
+Register for our training course: "Workshop - Making an alligator leather watch strap".
+The training takes place at our premises in Campbon, Loire-Atlantique.

 ![]() |